-During the fourth quarter of 2023, the Company recorded \$7.6 million of impairment related to one of the New York office properties.
+During the fourth quarter of 2023, the Company recorded \$7.6 million of impairment related to one office property.
 The impairment was due to a reduction in the estimated holding period of the property and increased capital expenditures.
 The estimated fair value of the collateral was determined by using a discounted cash flow model.
-Refer to Note 12 "Fair Value" for further discussion.
+Refer to Note 12, "Fair Value" for further discussion.